sven-hash/docs/src/architecture/network-overview.md

 ![other test](../../images/conversation.gif)
 ![try again](../../images/nym-logo.svg)

-Developers can think of the network as being comprised of **infrastructure nodes** and **clients** for interacting with this infrastructure via privacy-enhanced applications (PEAPPs).
+Developers can think of the network as being comprised of **infrastructure nodes** and **clients** for interacting with this infrastructure via privacy-enhanced applications (PEAPPPs).

 ## Mixnet Infrastructure
-The mixnet - the different pieces of software that your traffic will pass through when using an privacy-enhanced app (PEAPP) - is made up of several different types of nodes:
+The mixnet - the different pieces of software that your traffic will pass through when using an privacy-enhanced app (PEAPPP) - is made up of several different types of nodes:

 * **Mix Nodes** provide network security for network content _and_ metadata, making it impossible to see who is communicating with who, by performing packet-mixing on traffic travelling through the network.